exonum/exonum-doc/src/architecture/consensus.md

     See [source code][src-messages] for more technical details on consensus messages.

+> Nice joke about source code being the best documentation.
+> I think that references to Exonum repository
+> should be replaced with appropriate docs.rs pages
+> in most places.

 ### Messages

 The consensus algorithm makes use of several types of messages.
 All messages